Halloween: The Curse of Michael Myers: Casting

 The producers initially wanted Brian Andrews to reprise his role as Tommy.
 However, with Andrews not having an agent, they were unable to contact him.
 Paul Stephen Rudd was cast in the part of Tommy, which marked his first starring role before he appeared in Clueless (1995).
 The leading female role, Kara, was given to Marianne Hagan; however, Hagan has since stated that Miramax executives Bob and Harvey Weinstein did not favor her for the part, and made aesthetic criticisms about her being "too thin" and her chin being "too pointy".
-Farrands, however, had wanted Hagan for the part because he felt she possessed an "every-girl" quality of having "lived a little, and had a hard time," and likened her screen presence to that of Jamie Lee Curtis.
+Farrands, however, had wanted Hagan for the part because he felt she possessed an "every-girl" quality of having "lived a little, and had a hard time", and likened her screen presence to that of Jamie Lee Curtis.
 According to Hagan, she and Rudd both signed letters of intent upon their casting, agreeing to appear in a pending sequel to the film for the Weinsteins: "We thought, 'Why are they making us do this?
 We don't know where we are going to be two or three years from now.
 And who says we're even going to want to do it?'"

 The filmmakers also approached Howard Stern to make a cameo appearance as the radio DJ Barry Sims, but he declined in order to appear in Private Parts.
 Instead, Leo Geter was cast in the role of Simms.

 For the role of Dr. Terence Wynn, Mitch Ryan was cast, based on his performance in Lethal Weapon (1987); Farrands originally urged the producers to cast Christopher Lee, having had the veteran horror actor in mind when writing the character.
-This is a reference on Carpenter's initial choice for role of Dr. Loomis during film making of Halloween from 1978 where Lee was offered that role, but declined due to low pay, only to regret it in later years.
+This is a reference on Carpenter's initial choice for the role of Dr. Loomis during the making of Halloween from 1978 where Lee was offered that role, but declined due to low pay, only to regret it in later years.
 Denise Richards also auditioned for the part of Beth, but the studio passed on her, giving the role to Mariah O'Brien.
-Stunt performer George P. Wilbur, who portrayed Michael in the fourth installment, reprised his role as Michael Myers.
-However, once reshoots took place, Wilbur was replaced by A. Michael Lerner as director Joe Chapelle found Wilbur to be "too bulky."
+Stunt performer George P. Wilbur, who portrayed Michael Myers in the fourth installment, reprised his role as Myers.
+However, once reshoots took place, Wilbur was replaced by A. Michael Lerner as director Joe Chappelle found Wilbur to be "too bulky".